Links on Android Authority may earn us a commission. Learn more.

 The best Spigen wallet case: Slim Armor CS

-Arae may not be as recognizable of a name as Spigen, but it’s possibly the best option around if you don’t have a flagship from Apple or Samsung.
+Arae may not be as recognizable of a name as Spigen or Smartish, but it’s possibly the best option around if you don’t have a flagship from Apple or Samsung.
 It offers wallet cases for plenty of devices, including some mid-range and entry-level phones.
 All of Arae’s cases are reasonably affordable as well, including the few genuine leather options that are available.

 The best Arae wallet case